War004/Google-gemini-discord-bot/README.md

 # **HOW TO USE**
 1. Simply tag the bot with your message or reply to it's one of the messages.
 2. You could add attachments by just simply uploading them normally, just by using the '+' in Discord.
+   **Now, you could also use links to attach a attachments; make sure that the link is targeted towards the file that you want to download.** [I wanted to do this becuase of the limiation of 25mb of discord]
-3. NOTE: The bot will only respond to the text to which it is tagged or if you reply to its messages.
+4. NOTE: The bot will only respond to the text to which it is tagged or if you reply to its messages.
-4. To remove the attachments that you have uploaded to the context of the chat session, you could reply with '!reset media' and it will remove all the attachments.
+5. To remove the attachments that you have uploaded to the context of the chat session, you could reply with '!reset media' and it will remove all the attachments.
-5. Videos are currently supported, and the bot can respond to them, but its history is not stored for now.
+6. Videos are currently supported, and the bot can respond to them, but its history is not stored for now.
-6. If you are unhappy about a certain response, you can go to the log file where all the chats are saved for a particular user, based on user id and edit or remove the response according to your liking.
+7. If you are unhappy about a certain response, you can go to the log file where all the chats are saved for a particular user, based on user id and edit or remove the response according to your liking.

+# **Changes made**
+1. Changed the internal logic for genrating responses.
+2. Removed unnecessary functions [Less lines of codes compared to previous version]
+3. Chat history for the chat having video file.
+4. Added a command to see the token usage.
+(Use: Replay with "!check_token")

-**Errors**
+# **Errors**
 Sometimes I would get the error: "User location is not supported for API use.".
-Details: "User location is not supported for the API use.", this could be fixed by disconnecting the runtime and connecting it again
+Details: "User location is not supported for the API use.", this could be fixed by disconnecting the runtime and connecting it again.
+[Not, noticed in a while]
+If the user sends a gif through the inbuilt gif section, it's html page is downloaded